JoyceJ53/food-tracker-app/README.md

 Instructions for using the software:

-1. Follow step by step instructions within software
+1. Start the software
+2. Pick a user
+3. Choose an option
+4. Exit when ready

 ## Development Environment